AricTech/AricTech.github.io/README.txt

 		-Hardware Repair
 		-OS update/install
 		-Network Consultation/Troubleshooting
+	-About
 		-About AricTech
-		-AricTech Description with link back to Services -Interesting Links
+			-Description with link back to Services
+		-Interesting Links
 			-distrowatch
 			-link for remote support